 In "Судебно-медицинское исследование тела Рустема Слободина. Незаданные вопросы и неполученные ответы..." ("Forensic examination of the body of Rustem Slobodin.
 Answers not received on questions not asked...") - scroll to the bottom, the author speculates that the medical examiner Vozrozhdenny mistook frostbite erythema for livor mortis.
 Article is citing the forensic bible at the time "Forensic medicine" 1953 by M. I. Rayski where there is no mentioning of frostbite erythema but on p.
 233 it says that livor mortis in frozen cadavers change color when carried in a warm room from purple to light red, and then darken again.
 Same thing happens with frostbite erythema when defrosting a corpse.
 So the author of the article says "it is not surprising that the medical examiner Vozrozhdenny thought that he sees livor mortis spots".

 Back in 1959 in the former USSR it was a big deal to have a Finnish knife.
 It was considered a cold weapon and it required a permission from the police to carry one.
 Krivonischenko deliberately displayed his Finnish knife while not having a permission for it.
 Tibo carried a Finnish knife without permission too.
 Only Kolevatov had his officially, but he was not in a habit to display it publicly.
 All three Finnish knives were found in the tent.
-Tibo's and Krivo’s knives were found in their parkas and Kolevatov's - in its black leather sheath.
+Tibo's and Krivo’s knives were found in their parkas and Kolevatov's Finish knife was described found in the tent, but its black plastic sheath was found later on May 6 in the area of the tent when the snow started melting down.
 Dyatlov's was a pocket knife and it was found in his jacket outside the tent.
 Kolevatov's knife is not mentioned in the initial lists of findings in the tent.
 There was a knife sheath found in the ravine which was initially considered to be from Kolevatov's Finish knife.
 Later on Kolevatov's Finish knife in its black leather sheath was listed among the items found inside the tent.

 In his closing statement, Lev Ivanov mentioned Krivonischenko’s knife as a possible tool for cutting the trees and stated that it was found in the ravine next to the last four bodies.
 This is inconsistent not only with the Criminal Case entries mentioned above but also with "The scene inspection report" dated May 6, 1959, which goes into great detail about everything found there, including number and kinds of trees as well as clothing but never mentions any knives having been found.
 The document was signed by prosecutor Tempalov and several others including Askinadze who is still alive and testified about what they had seen there.
 The impression is that Lev Ivanov had a commitment to close the case at any cost and so he made this evidence up in order to explain the situation with the cut tree branches.